 Oxon Hill is a medium-sized town located in the state of Maryland.
 With a population of 18,629 people and six constituent neighborhoods, Oxon Hill is the 54th largest community in Maryland.

-Unlike some towns, Oxon Hill isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Oxon Hill are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oxon Hill is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oxon Hill is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oxon Hill who work in office and administrative support (18.43%), sales jobs (7.78%), and management occupations (6.54%).
+There are especially a lot of people living in Oxon Hill who work in office and administrative support (18.69%), sales jobs (8.25%), and management occupations (7.56%).

 Also of interest is that Oxon Hill has more people living here who work in computers and math than 95% of the places in the US.